113ll3/Ibmclouddocscli/idt/commands.md

 {:codeblock: .codeblock}
 {:pre: .pre}
 {:tip: .tip}
+{:note: .note}

 # {{site.data.keyword.dev_cli_notm}} CLI Plug-in (ibmcloud dev) commands
 {: #idt-cli}

-Version: 1.2.0
+Version: 2.1.4
-Released: Mar 8, 2018
+Released: Aug 31, 2018

-As of May 2018 the {{site.data.keyword.Bluemix_notm}} CLI commands have changed from `bluemix` and `bx` to `ibmcloud`.
+As of May 2018 the {{site.data.keyword.Bluemix}} CLI commands have changed from `bluemix` and `bx` to `ibmcloud`.
 However you can still use the `bluemix` and `bx` CLI commands until they are removed at a later date.
 {: tip}

 Use the following {{site.data.keyword.dev_cli_notm}} CLI (ibmcloud dev) commands to create an application, manage, deploy, debug, and test it.